No one thinks they purposely lie to themselves.

 8) Secretly You Wish Your Life Were Different

-You recognize deep down you are not happy.
+You recognize deep down; you are not happy.

 You then repeat the vicious cycle again and again.

-Recognising the patterns and seeing what you do to yourself is the first step.
+Recognizing the patterns and seeing what you do to yourself is the first step.

 Admitting that you are central to all of what is happening in your life is the first critical step to waking up.

 2) Listen to the People Closest to You